testdrivenio/flask-spa-auth/DRAFT.md

 Log in.
 You should be redirected to [http://127.0.0.1:5000/user](http://127.0.0.1:5000/user).

-Since the cookies are managed by the server, even if there is a wrong cookie value, the server return `false` for the `getSession` request.
+Since the server manages the cookies, even if there is a wrong cookie value, the server return `false` for the `getSession` request.

 ![login](images/login.gif "cross origin demo")

 ## Flask and Svelte Served Separately (Cross-domain)

-With this approach, set up Flask and Svelte separately so that they are served up cross domain on different ports.
+With this approach, set up Flask and Svelte separately to serve up cross-domain on different ports.

 Start by creating a project directory: